Rich in ellagic acid, fatty acids and vitamins, walnut benefits your immune system, heart health and skin.November 20, 2020 10:35 am

 Erbology walnut oil

 Erbology Walnut Oil is organic and cold-pressed.
-This preparation method means that valuable chemical compounds native to the oil will remain wholly intact.
-Erbology Walnut Oil is vegan, gluten-free and clean of any preservatives or genetic modifications.
+This preparation method means that valuable chemical compounds in the oil will remain intact.
+Erbology Walnut Oil is vegan, gluten-free and does not contain preservatives or GMO products.

-Ginger, another root vegetable, makes an interesting companion to the walnut oil as they join forces to complement the freshness of the spinach, cucumber, apple, parsley, and lemon.
-Kalamata olives – among our all-time favorite garnishes – crunchy homemade croutons and sprinkles of wholesome hemp seeds finish the dish with a delectable mix of textures and wonderfully savory, full-bodied flavors.
-Discover the Green walnut gazpacho recipe.
+Ginger makes an interesting companion to the walnut oil as they join forces to complement the freshness of the spinach, cucumber, apple, parsley, and lemon.
+Kalamata olives, crunchy homemade croutons and sprinkles of wholesome hemp seeds finish the dish with a delectable mix of textures and wonderfully savory, full-bodied flavors.

 - Apricot kernel oil: The only thing better is apricot in Damascus